TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 8/Leviticus 8.8.md

 ---

-And he placed the breastplate upon him: and in the breastplate he put the Urim and the Thummim.
+He placed the breastplate on him; and in the breastplate he put the Urim and the Thummim.